wendelsilverio/KML2SQL/README.md

 ###To-Do List:

-* Provide support for other database types.
-MSSQL is the first because it has great geospatial support, but getting it working with mySQL is a high priority.
-If there's interest, I may add PostgreSQL and mongoDB support as well.
+* Add support for MySQL.
 * Provide support for polygons with lines that intersect (in real life they shouldn't, but KML lets you draw polygons like that.
 Code would need to be able to detect that and fix, which would be fairly hard).
-* Provide support for KMZ files (but really, those are just zipped KML files, so if you have one of those, just use WinZip for now).
+* Provide support for KMZ files (but really, those are just zipped KML files, so if you have one of those, just unzip it for now).

-If you have any questions, feel free to post issues here on GitHub, email me at zach(at)zachshuford(dotcom), hit me up on [Google+](https://plus.google.com/100663438782533486183), or tweet me @pharylon.
+If you have any questions, feel free to post issues here on GitHub, email me at zach(at)zachshuford(dotcom) or tweet me @pharylon.
 If something isn't working, let me know!
 If you really need some feature bad, let me know!
 The amount of work I put into this project and number of features I add is directly proportional to how many people ask for them.

 Lastly, a big "Thank You!" to [SharpKML](http://sharpkml.codeplex.com/) without which this project would be a lot more work and [VectorLady](http://vectorlady.com/) who authored the icon, which is released under the Creative Commons License 3.0 Attribution.